 Unfortunately, they are another animal that is often hunted and near extinction.
 Additionally, African wild dogs have predators such as crocodiles.

 Shabby and wide-eyed, there is a surreal beauty to African wild dogs.
 They have a few final refuges, such as in northern Botswana and parts of Zambia.

 Here is the complete story about why the African wild dog is endangered.

-Black-backed and side-striped jackals can be seen across East and Southern Africa.
-They are opportunist prey for other predators, but will steal food off those same predators.
+Black-backed and side-striped jackals occur across East and Southern Africa.
+They are opportunist prey for other predators but will steal food off those same predators.

 A number of smaller cats roam the African savannah.
 Most of these are nocturnal and spend their days hiding in high grass.

 Servals are slender and look a bit like miniature cheetahs.
 On a nighttime game drive, you should look for their luminescent eyes around a river or waterhole.

 Caracals are a nocturnal lynx species with pointed ears and smooth golden fur.
 While they can hunt gazelle-like springbok, it is very rare to see this African animal out in the open.

 On safari, you can also come across animals like the African wildcat.

 When night falls, a new cast of African animals assembles on the savannah and in the forest.